 - Don’t translate in your head.
 Try to understand the material you’re listening to in English.
 It may be blurry or unclear, but believe me, this technique will improve your listening immensely.
 Besides, thinking in two languages at the same time will exhaust you!
 Remember that you’re not a translator but an English learner.
 So, relax and listen without translating.

 - Try to understand the unknown words from the context.
-It is unacceptable to stop your listening and look for new vocabulary.
-That way, you will ruin your concentration and miss the point of the material you’re listening to.
+It is unacceptable to interrupt your listening and look for new vocabulary.
+It would ruin your concentration and you’d miss the point of the material you’re listening to.
 Even if you don’t understand all the words, try to understand them within the context.

 - Listen to all kinds of English.
-Non-native English speakers make the largest part of the English speaking community.
-I bet you’ll find it easier to understand English speakers whose native language is the same or like yours.
+Non-native English speakers make the largest part of the English-speaking community.
+I’m sure you’ll find it easier to understand English speakers whose native language is the same or like yours.

 - Learn the vocabulary for the material you’re listening to.
-For example, if you’re listening about hotels, learn the hotel vocabulary, like front desk, lobby bar… Knowledge of the vocabulary will make your listening much easier.
+For example, if you’re listening to something about hotels, then you should learn the hotel vocabulary such as front desk, lobby bar, room service… Knowledge of the vocabulary will make your listening much easier.

 - Listen without prejudice.
 Keep an open mind!
 Don’t judge on the material you are listening to or jump into conclusions.
 Don’t allow your thoughts to distract your listening.

-- And finally, once you chose the material to listen to, make sure it’s interesting and can keep your attention.
+- And finally, once you chose the material to listen to, make sure it’s interesting and able to keep your attention.
 Don’t listen to boring news or reports.
 Watch an interesting film (without subtitles), a radio theatre, an audiobook (you may read in your native language before), a podcast…